WeedMD Inc. (WDDMF) CEO Angelo Tsebelis on Q4 2019 Results - Earnings Call Transcript

 The biomass and large LP-to-LP bulk sales is really not core to our strategy going forward.
 As we mentioned even in Q4, we started seeing the real ramp up of our consumer direct-to-consumer model, whether it's through our medical or retail channels in the adult use sector, obviously having the large biomass for the outdoor and we’ll be continue to be opportunistic, if opportunities present themselves, but it's not core to our growth going forward.

-Neil Gilmer
+Neal Gilmer

-And then yes, as you did touch on, you showed some really solid growth in the adult use, sort of mechanic grew up 48% on a quarter-over-quarter basis in Q1 and medical pharmaceutical little bit skewed with the Starseed acquisition, but still strong growth there.
+And then yes, as you did touch on, you showed some really solid growth in the adult use, I sort of look at it 48% on a quarter-over-quarter basis in Q1 and medical [indiscernible] but skewed with the Starseed acquisition, but still strong growth there.

 Could you comment a little bit on where you saw at least on the adult use side some of that growth come from, is that in any particular province or that's I think above what you've seen from some of your peers if you can provide any color on that Q1 growth in the adult use channel would be great.